Convert a folder to a Git repository

 Configure the remote repository

-Your next step is to configure it so that your local folder/repository knows where the remote repository is.
-This is the one you created earlier on at the start of this process.
+Your next step is configuring it, so your local folder/repository knows where the remote repository is.
+This is the one you created earlier at the start of this process.

 git remote add origin <url>